Dragondefer/Dungeon-Hunter/README.md

 ## How to Run the game

-### If you have downloaded the game from the release page
 You can find the latest version of the game with the 3 different ways to run it.
-Under here, you will find the 3 ways to run the game, and the one I recommend such as with the source code who will get hotfix and auto update.
+Under here, you will find the 3 ways to run the game, and the one I recommend who is the one that automatically update the game at launch as it save a lot of time and so it check for update for you.

 ### Recomanded : Auto-Update (req: GIT + Python 3)
 Why is this the best option:
-   - Whenever you launch the game with play.bat, it automatically download the latest version of each files from the repo on github
+   - Whenever you launch the game with `play.bat`, it **automatically download the latest version** of each files from the repo on github!

 1. Ensure you have [git](https://git-scm.com/downloads) installed
    - You can verify by typing `git` in the cmd